tanner06104/trading-notes/notes.md

 - Note 32: Linea is queen, of milking campaigns
 - Note 33: Monitoring other crypto currencies
 - Note 34: I am watching Decentralized storage
+- Note 35: Walrus will make sense at the right moment in time